Abhay0809/DPCraft-Announcer-Bot/README.md

 Before downloading the bot files,
 - Install [node.js](https://nodejs.org/en/download/).

-Then fork the repo to your computer.
+Then clone the repo to your computer.

 Run `npm install`